Ketamine Therapy

 Ketamine is a substance developed in the 1960s that has been FDA-approved and in widespread clinical use since 1970.
 Originally, the substance was developed for use as an anesthetic.
 In the decades of research that followed, researchers began to notice the impact ketamine had on mental health symptoms, as well.
 In recent years, ketamine has been shown to have a significant positive impact on behavioral health in clinical trials.

 Today, ketamine therapy is considered a valuable form of intervention for many patients, including those whose conditions are resistant to traditional therapeutic and medicinal interventions.
-Ketamine infusion therapy works to inhibit N-methyl-D-aspartate (NMDA) receptors and where it has many effects in the brain.
+Ketamine infusion therapy inhibits N-methyl-D-aspartate (NMDA) receptors, which influence multiple areas of brain function.
 While it is not clear exactly how ketamine works to improve symptoms of psychiatric disorders, one of its primary effects is to block NMDA receptors, which causes a temporary surge in the release of the neurotransmitter glutamate.
 This has many downstream effects, including triggering the release of “neurotrophic factors” that help increase neuroplasticity.
+When used alongside other forms of therapy, such as cognitive behavioral therapy, ketamine can treat a number of different mood disorders.

 Ketamine Treats Many Mental Health Conditions